Abhinav271828/EoPL/Notes.md

 Note that `setref` is executed *for effect*, rather than value; it returns an arbitrary value.

 ### 3.2.4 Implementation
-They use a global Scheme variable (`:vomiting_face:`), but we'll pass it around like normal people.
+They use a global Scheme variable (`:vomiting_face:`), but we'll pass it around like normal people (store-passing).
 The store is implemented as a list of values, and references as indices into the list.

+## 4.3 IMP-REFS: A Language with Implicity References
+EXP-REFS gives a clear account of allocation, dereferencing and mutation, as these are all explicit.
+Most PLs, however, abstract these away from the programmer's code.

+Here, every variable denotes a reference; denoted values are references to locations that contain expressed values.
+Thus references are no longer expressed values, and exist only as bindings.

+$$\begin{split}
+\text{ExpVal} &= \text{Int} + \text{Bool} + \text{Proc} \\
+\text{DenVal} &= \text{Ref(ExpVal)} \end{split}$$

+Locations are created with each binding operation, *i.e.*, procedure call, `let` or `letrec`.

+When a variable appears in an expression, we look it up in the environment to find the location it refers to, and then look up the store to find the value.
+We use `set` to change the contents of a location, which is expressed as an `Assign` statement in the AST.

+### 4.3.1 Specification
+Whenever a variable appears as an expression, it has to be dereferenced by looking it up in the environment and the store.
+Assignment also occurs similarly to `setref`.

+For `let` and `apply-procedure`, we need to create new locations and modify the store.

+### 4.3.2 The Implementation
+For variable expressions and assignments, we continue to use `deref` and `setref`.

+For creating references, four cases must be considered: the initial environment, `let`, a procedure a call and a `letrec`.
+For the initial environment, the allocation is explicit.
+For `let`, we allocate a new location containing the value (using `newref`) and bind the variable to reference it.
+For procedure calls, too, we call `newref`.
+For `letrec`, we modify `extendenvrec` to return a reference to the location containing the closure.